A bone infection, also called osteomyelitis, can result when bacteria or fungi invade a bone.

 However, a simple bone X-ray may be enough for your doctor to determine the treatment that’s right for you.

 There are several options your doctor may use to treat your bone infection.

 Antibiotics may be all that’s necessary to cure your bone infection.
 Your doctor may administer the antibiotics intravenously, or directly into your veins, if the infection is severe.
 You may need to take the antibiotics for up to six weeks.

 Sometimes bone infections require surgery.
 If you have surgery, your surgeon will remove the infected bone and dead tissue and drain any abscesses, or pockets of pus.

 If you have a prosthesis that’s causing the infection, your doctor may remove and replace it with a new one.
 Your doctor will also remove any dead tissue near or surrounding the infected area.

 There are a few conditions and circumstances that can increase your chances of osteomyelitis, such as:

 Thoroughly wash and clean any cuts or open wounds in the skin.
-Report any wounds or cuts that don’t heal to your doctor.
+If a wound/cut does not look like it is healing with home treatment, contact your doctor immediately to have it examined.
 Clean and dry amputation sites before placing your prosthesis.
 Also, use the proper footwear and protective equipment to avoid injuries when jumping, running, or participating in sports.

 Most cases of osteomyelitis are treatable.
 Chronic infections of the bone, however, may take longer to treat and heal, especially if they require surgery.
 Treatment should be aggressive because an amputation can become necessary sometimes.
 The outlook for this condition is good if the infection is treated early.